Viola Liuzzo: Selma, Alabama

 On March 16, Liuzzo took part in a protest at Wayne State.
 She decided to do more.
 She called her husband to tell him she would be traveling to Selma to respond to Rev. King's call for people of all faiths to come, saying that the struggle "was everybody's fight."
-Leaving her children in the care of family and friends, she drove to Selma.
+Leaving her children in the care of family and friends, she drove to Selma to volunteer her support.

 There she contacted the SCLC and was put to work delivering aid, welcoming and recruiting volunteers, and transporting volunteers and marchers to and from airports, bus terminals, and train stations.
 She volunteered the use of her car, a 1963 Oldsmobile.

 On March 21, 1965, more than 3,000 people began the third march.
 They were blacks, whites, working-class people, doctors, nurses, priests, nuns, rabbis, homemakers, students, actors, and farmers.
 Many notable civil rights leaders participated, including Martin Luther King Jr., and his wife Coretta Scott King, Ralph Abernathy, Ralph Bunche, and Andrew Young.
 It took five days for the protesters to reach their goal of Montgomery, the state capital.
 Along the way, other protesters joined and by the last day, some 25,000 marchers entered Montgomery.
 The event received widespread media coverage.

 Liuzzo marched the first full day and returned to Selma for the night.
 On Wednesday, March 24, she rejoined the march four miles from the end.
 A celebration took place that night with national entertainers.
 Liuzzo helped at the first aid station.
 On Thursday, Liuzzo and other marchers reached the state capitol building, which still flew a Confederate flag together with the state flag.
 Rev. King Jr. addressed the crowd of 25,000, calling the march a "shining moment in American history."